mirosh-kavinda/flutter_state_manage_reverpod/README.md

 ### 5. **Navigation with Navigator 2.0**

-This project uses **Navigator 2.0** with a custom `RouterDelegate` to handle advanced navigation scenarios.
+This project uses **Navigator 2.0** with a custom `RouterDelegate` to handle navigation scenarios.
 The navigation state is also managed using Riverpod.

 - **RouterDelegate:**